richtastic/ff/src/3DR/wiki/app.md

 --  is camera K interpolateded correctly fx / fy / s ?
 	- test with different options and see ?

-- COLOR POINTS IN MODEL AS AVERAGE COLOR OF PIXELS -> need to load images

 - after first initial matches: some point-pairs may not have a match